The Sensational Spider-Man (vol. 2)

-The Sensational Spider-Man (vol. 2) is a comic book series starring Spider-Man and published monthly by Marvel Comics for 41 issues between 2004 and 2007.
+The Sensational Spider-Man (vol. 2) is an American comic book series starring Spider-Man and published monthly by Marvel Comics for 41 issues between 2004 and 2007.
 It was originally published under the Marvel Knights imprint (as Marvel Knights Spider-Man, vol. 1, issues #1–22).

 The underlying difference between this title and the other Spider-Man titles was that Marvel Knights Spider-Man was done with a more mature slant (in style if not content), thus the "Marvel Knights" prefix.

 Intended to replace the canceled Spider-Man's Tangled Web series, Marvel Knights Spider-Man was originally supposed to be written by Kevin Smith, but due to scheduling problems he was replaced by Mark Millar.
 When Millar completed his year-long story arc, he was followed by writer Reginald Hudlin.

 With the consolidation of the Marvel Knights line, Marvel Knights Spider-Man was renamed The Sensational Spider-Man as of issue 23.
 At this time, Roberto Aguirre-Sacasa took over writing duties on the book.

 The Sensational Spider-Man was canceled after issue 41.
-Following Joseph Michael Straczynski and Joe Quesada's "One More Day" storyline the series was canceled to allow The Amazing Spider-Man to be published three times a month starting in 2008.

 A second volume of Marvel Knights: Spider-Man, written by Matt Kindt, was published as a limited series in late 2013 and early 2014.